PATAGONIA 7 ECO-REGIONS

-We have designed this itinerary as the only possible combination to visit, in a single trip, the 7 natural regions of Patagonia, in one tour where they can be joined within just 540 km.
+We have designed this itinerary as the only possible combination to visit in a single trip the 7 natural regions of Patagonia.
+In one tour and traveling around only 540km.

-Patagonia has 7 natural regions to explore: Subantarctic forest, Patagonian Steppe, Monte Eegion (endemic to Argentina), High Andes, Southern Wetlands, Central valley of Chile and the southern cone Coast.
+Patagonia has 7 natural regions to explore: Subantarctic forest, Patagonian Steppe, Monte Region (endemic to Argentina), High Andes, Southern Wetlands, Central valley of Chile and the southern cone Coast.

-The forest, in turn, has 4 types: the patagonian Cypress forest, the Araucaria forest -only here-, the typical Southern Beech forest (Nothofagus sp.), and the cold Valdivian Rainforest.
-This itinerary is also the only one that allows you to see them all.
+There are also 4 types of forest: the Patagonian Cypress forest, the Araucaria forest -only seen here-, the typical Southern Beech forest (Nothofagus sp.), and the cold Valdivian Rainforest.
+This itinerary is the only one that allows us to see them all.

-In its Lakes District, Patagonia presents the greatest biological diversity, and there is no other possible trip where all its natural ecosystems can be connected, as you can see at the map.
-In around 500 km you can explore this area thoroughly, where 90% of its 400 bird species and all its diversity are concentrated.
+In its Lakes District, Patagonia presents the greatest biological diversity, and there is no other possible trip where all its natural ecosystems can be connected, as you can see in the map.
+Within 500km we can explore 90% of the 400 bird species and all the diversity the area has to offer.

-This itinerary allows us looking for birds, as well as unique mammals, cultures, and landscapes that still remain wild.
+This itinerary allows us to look for birds, as well as unique mammals, cultures, and landscapes that still remain untouched.

 Day 0